Exercises – Long Day#

 \[\begin{split}{\mathbf A}=\left[\begin{array}{cc} -5 & 10\\ 1 & 4\end{array}\right] \in \mathbb{R}^{2 \times 2}\,.\end{split}\]

 Determine whether the following vectors are eigenvectors of matrix \(\mathbf A\).
-If yes, compute the corresponding eigenvalue.
+For those that are, compute the corresponding eigenvalue.

 1. \(\left[\begin{array}{c} 1 \\ 2\end{array}\right]\)